vccw/vccw.github.io/artsfest.md

 artists, painters, jewelers, glass artists, woodworkers and metal smiths.
 Shop for hand made gifts and great quality art, and support local cottage businesses.

-### Triangle Park

-Ideal for the festival, this city park is family friendly with a seating area perfect for a picnic lunch, plus two Bocce courts are available for anyone who brings their own playing set.
-Centrally located between  N. Lamar and W.
-Guadalupe, Triangle Park is literally on the border of the Violet Crown Community Works neighborhoods.
-Plenty of free parking, and free admission.

 ### Music